 Watch W24 editor Zanele Kumalo and Kalashnikovv gallery co-director MJ Turpin talk food, and inspiration, and more.

-People: MJ Turpin
+Person: MJ Turpin

 Protest is a group show at Hazard curated by Beathur Mgoza Baker that comprises artworks from Pan-African artists that engage with notions of resistance.

 This week’s packed with art openings and events, starting today!
 There are 3 painting shows, photography, an installation, book launch, tapestry showcase, creative discussion, and more.

 This week’s art openings and creative events include the book launch on Kentridge’s Soho Chronicles, MJ Turpin escapes from himself again, WAM revisits sculpture from Limpopo, and creatives share anecdotes from their travels.